 On December 20, 2016 the County Legislature approved BR-250 authorizing \$756,000 to fund this project.
 The shoreline around Onondaga Lake Park has seen some significant erosion and is in need of stabilization to prevent further deterioration.
 This is a phased project that will address several hundred feet of shoreline each year over the next several years.
-Phase 1 was completed in the Fall of 2017.
-Preparation of the design of stabilization features and application for permit from DEC and Army Corps of Engineers for subsequent phases are in process as of April 2019.
+Phase 1 was completed Fall of 2017.